CDIF Glossary and InstructionsGlossary and instructions for reporting CBEDS County/District Information Form (CDIF) data.

 Return to CBEDS-ORA Glossary and Instructions web page.

-Glossary and instructions for reporting district Full-Time Equivalent of Classified Staff data.
+Glossary and instructions for reporting district full-time equivalent (FTE) of Classified Staff data.

 Classified Staff Employee

 Classified staff are employees of a school, district, or county office of education who are in a position not requiring certification.
 Classified staff include paraprofessionals, office/clerical staff, as well as other classified staff, such as custodians, bus drivers, and business managers.
 For more information and examples of classified staff, please see definitions for each of the classifications below.

 Staff members who provide instructional support, including those who: (1) provide one-on-one tutoring if such tutoring is scheduled at a time when a student would not otherwise receive instruction from a teacher, (2) assist with classroom management, such as organizing instructional and other materials, (3) provide instructional assistance in a computer laboratory, (4) conduct parental involvement activities, (5) provide support in a library or media center, (6) act as a translator, or (7) provide instructional support services under the direct supervision of a teacher.
 Common job titles include: teaching assistants, teacher aides, bilingual aides, pupil service aides, and library aides.

 Please note that paraprofessionals working in positions supported by Title I are subject to additional requirements pursuant to the Elementary and Secondary Education Act (ESEA).
 For more information on these requirements, please refer to the California Department of Education (CDE) Paraprofessional Requirements for Title I Programs web page.

 Staff members who provide support to administration, business services, data processing, or support of teaching and administrative duties of the office of principal or department chairpersons.
 Common job titles include: administrative assistants and secretaries.